TheTinkerDad/sensible/README.md

 # Quickstart guide

+ - Currently only Linux is supported - if you're running other OSes, sorry, you'll have to wait!

- - Grab one of the releases
+ - Grab one of the releases from https://github.com/TheTinkerDad/sensible/releases or build Sensible on your own (see below)

- Releases are located here: https://github.com/TheTinkerDad/sensible/releases

- - The .tar.gz file only contains the binary.
-When you run it the first time (e.g. ./sensible ) it'll generate the default config file: /etc/sensible/settings.yaml
+ - The .tar.gz file only contains the binary, extract it somewhere convenient.

+ - Run it the first time (e.g. ./sensible ) and it'll generate the default config file: /etc/sensible/settings.yaml

  - Kill the application by pressing Ctrl-C